tri-dang-cs/job-tracker/README.md

     + `.env` files and variables to separate development and production

 - Continuous integration ✅
-    + Github action for running tests
+    + Github action for running tests on every new commit

 - Production monitoring instrumenting ✅
     + rq dashboard to monitor cluster health